 2. Stakeholder Analysis

-The user community, specifically the Maneuver Center of Excellence (MCoE) is the main stakeholder for this project and is interested in an analytical process and methodology that tangibly measures the overall survivability of a system of systems, looking beyond the single vehicle enhancements to understand the implications to the overall unit.
+The user community, specifically the Maneuver Center of Excellence (MCoE), is the main stakeholder for this project and is interested in an analytical process and methodology that tangibly measures the overall survivability of a system of systems, looking beyond the single vehicle enhancements to understand the implications to the overall unit.
 This creates a lack of understanding of what the improvements or “upgrades” to a single system mean in the overall scheme of the mission.
 This framework provides some analytical underpinnings to the assessments done to evaluate capability improvements for future systems.
 For example, the user is interested in what the improvements to survivability of the entire unit are if a specific aspect of a single system capability is modified.

 Specifically, the stakeholder wanted to determine how to improve survivability without relying as heavily on armor as the current force does.
 Therefore, it was necessary to determine what the other factors that influence survivability were and what physical systems could be implemented besides armor.
 This process identifies the overall improvement to survivability in terms of FER, blue force kills, mission success and vehicle kills, taking into account not only the improvement to the given system, but the ramifications to other elements of the SoS.
 This will give the stakeholder a more justifiable explanation for capability decisions which account for design trade space implications.

-The S&T community wants to know the direction that the future systems are looking at moving.
+The S&T community wants to know the direction that the future systems are moving.
 It is in the interest of the S&T community to be able to invest in areas of research to help the user community to achieve the capability improvements they are trying to implement.
 The first portion of this process will help the user define what capabilities will drive the greatest improvement in unit survivability.
 Next, identifying what materiel changes are required to make those capabilities a reality will fall onto the technology community.
 This will provide investment insight to what systems are going to provide the greatest return on investment (ROI) and what the secondary implications may be in terms of the trade space and design.
 Therefore, the RDECOM community is a stakeholder in the outputs of this process and toolset.

 The third stakeholder of interest is the Acquisition community, specifically the system of systems interactions and the impacts of the desired capabilities on those existing systems.
 This stakeholder is key because it is necessary to have the acquisition community buy-in in order to employ system upgrades.